WojtekMs/VulnerableProject/CWE-416/README.md

 git apply use_after_free_fix.diff
 ```

-This fix helps only for a single CWE-416 weakness located inside `Store` class.
-However, this program contains more of these weaknesses caused by `Time` class which implements the Observer design pattern.
+Now if you try to print store cargo, sell or buy cargo while staying on the same island, everything should work fine.
+However, this fix helps only for a single CWE-416 weakness located inside `Store` class but this program contains more of these weaknesses caused by `Time` class which implements the Observer design pattern.
 Once subscribers are destroyed (and their memory is freed) they are not unsubscribed and `Time::notify` also tries to access memory that was already freed.
 It has the same consequences as the example described above.
 To resolve this issue all `TimeEffectables` should `detach` themselves in the destructors.
 ## Reference
 Link to the original application: https://github.com/Kasia9311/object-oriented-programming/tree/game_okular